-This fall recognize restoration when it presents itself to you.
-When you smell a distant chimney stoking, or stand in awe admiring the changing colors and leaves fluttering in the wind, when your silent breath visibly leaves your body on a cool, clear moonlit night then absorb the moment.
+This fall recognizes restoration when it presents itself to you.
+When you smell a distant chimney stoking, or stand in awe admiring the changing colors and leaves fluttering in the wind when your silent breath visibly leaves your body on a cool, clear moonlit night then absorb the moment.
 Stop, breath and slow down.